 - Surgical masks

-- · Three layered masks
+- Three layered masks

-- · Fabric or cloth masks
+- Athlete-centred face masks

 FFP3 masks should be reserved for clinical use by the NHS and stocks preserved for this important work.
 As individuals will be screened, we do not perceive there to be a need for FFP3 masks, although this relies on all clubs to screen properly.
 First Aiders should use their clinical judgement.